Erich Fromm & the Fear of Freedom

 Capitalism and Freedom

-Capitalism contributed to the growth of freedom, to a critical, responsible self.
-But it also made people feel more alone (alienated as Marx would say).
+While some might argue that the system of Capitalism contributed to the growth of freedom and to a critical, responsible self, others might argue that in doing so, it also made people feel more alone (alienated as Marx would say).

-This experience of separateness arouses anxiety; it is, indeed, the source of all anxiety.
+This experience of separateness arouses anxiety; indeed, it is the source of all anxiety.
 Being separate means being cut off, without any capacity to use my human powers.
 Hence to be separate means to be helpless, unable to grasp the world – things and people – actively; it means that the world can invade me without my ability to react.

 Humans- all ages and cultures – are confronted with the solution of one and the same question: the question of how to overcome separateness, how to achieve union, how to transcend one’s own individual life.

-Thus Fromm concludes that human beings are only truely free in death.
+Fromm concludes that human beings are only trueltruly in death.

 Social Class, Religion & Character Structure (Personality)